cakephp/docs/pt/orm/database-basics.rst

     Used in PostgreSQL database setups to specify which schema to use. unix_socket
     Used by drivers that support it to connect via Unix socket files.
-If you are using Postgres and want to use Unix sockets, leave the host key blank. ssl_key
+If you are using PostgreSQL and want to use Unix sockets, leave the host key blank. ssl_key
     The file path to the SSL key file.
 (Only supported by MySQL). ssl_cert